ViktorSvanstrom/LLM-DSPy-project/README.md

 # LLM-DSPy-project

-- Project that take use of DSPy to algorithmically optimizing LM prompts and weights.
+- Project that take use of DSPy to algorithmically optimizing LLM prompts